Ukrainian and Western leaders laud US aid package while the Kremlin warns of 'further ruin'

 "They need weapons, they need gear, they need it.
 We always need help.
 Because without help, our enemy can advance further and can be in the center of our city,” the 26-year-old said.

 “Ukraine is using the weapons provided by NATO Allies to destroy Russian combat capabilities.
-This makes us all safer, in Europe & North America,” NATO Secretary-General Jens Stoltenberg wrote on X.
+This makes us all safer, in Europe & North America,” NATO Secretary-General Jens Stoltenberg posted on X.

 European Commission President Ursula von der Leyen said that “Ukraine deserves all the support it can get against Russia.”